Issued by U.S. Bank

 Roughly.
 A billing cycle is one statement period, typically 28 to 31 days.
 The intro window will be a few days longer or shorter than 21 calendar months depending on when your statement closes relative to account opening.

-What happens to remaining balance after billing cycle 21?v
+What happens to a remaining balance after billing cycle 21?v

 Any remaining balance accrues at the regular ongoing variable APR from day one of cycle 22.
 The ongoing APR range is published on the application page and sits at the higher end of major bank ranges.
 Do not plan to carry a residual balance past the intro window.